imdwipayana/PostgreSQL/Practice/AGGREGATE FUNCTIONS/README.md

 # AGGREGATE FUNCTIONS

-There are some statement for agregate function which are:
+There are some statement for agregate function.
+The most commons are:
 #### 1. COUNT() to count the number of data.
 #### 2. SUM() to count the total value.
 #### 3. AVG() to count the average of data
 #### 4. MAX() to find out the maximum in the data
 #### 5. MIN() to find out the minimum in the data

+Those statements are used with GROUP BY (HAVING) and ORDER BY.
+The WHERE statement can not be followed with aggregation function, instead we can utilize HAVING statement.

-We will use the employment data with the following syntax:
+We will apply the employment data with the following syntax:

 ```sql
 --=================================================================================